aspnet/JitBench/README.md

 ### Step 4: `dotnet publish -c Release -f netcoreapp10`

 This will build and publish the application in the `Release` configuration and targeting `netcoreapp10` as the target framework. `netcoreapp10` is what we refer to as the *shared framework*.
 At runtime, this will use the CoreCLR and CoreFx libraries from `C:\Program Files\dotnet\shared\Microsoft.NETCore.App\<version>`.
-The MusicStore app currently targets 1.0.0.
+The MusicStore app currently targets 1.0.1.

 Additionally, this step will run a script to download the `crossgen.exe` and JIT binaries from NuGet.
 This is hooked up using a `prepublish` even in the `project.json` file.
 If you look at the publish output, you'll see a folder called `crossgen` which contains these binaries.

+This step also copies the `Invoke-Crossgen.ps1` script from the project directory to the output directory.
+If you make changes to `Invoke-Crossgen.ps1` then be aware that there are two copies.

 ### Step 5: `Invoke-Crossgen.ps1`